 Second, workshops discussed the issue of how the customary justice system was used to adjudicate or mediate on matters of violence against women and girls.
-In general, workshop participants identified that customary processes are commonly used when cases are made public by women survivors.
-In many workshops, customary justice processes were discussed as a first step (after entirely internal family efforts), and if this process could not achieve a satisfactory result, then the matter was reported to police.
+In many workshops, customary justice processes were discussed as a first step (after internal family efforts), and if this process could not achieve a satisfactory result, then the matter was reported to police.
 Sometimes, the customary process occurred in parallel with simultaneous reporting to police.